Gwen Stefani, 51, Wows In Sheer Black Jumper, Tiny Denim Shorts & Latex Thigh-High Boots For ‘The Voice’

 The three-time Grammy Award winner was captured standing up in front of her red chair from the thighs-up.
 Stefani placed one hand in her jacket pocket and rested the other beside her.
 She gazed directly at the camera lens with a huge smile and flashed her pearly whites.

 In the background, you could see the virtual audience on the screen.
-Due to the ongoing coronavirus pandemic, this season will not have any audience on set.
+Due to the ongoing coronavirus pandemic, this season will not have any audience inside the studio.

 In the span of 13 hours, Stefani’s post racked up more than 36,000 likes and over 350 comments, proving to be very popular with her 10.7 million followers.